Parable #26. Friend in Need:

 Observation#4.
 When father Abraham saw the three guests he ran to meet them from the doorway of his tent and bowed down to the earth.
-He did not know these three men were Divine visitors sent from heaven to earth by Adonai.
+He did not know these three men were Divine visitors sent from heaven to earth by his Friend (G-d).
 As far as father Abraham was concerned these were just three traveling strangers.
 Yet Abraham rushed as best he could (in pain) to greet them and to bow down to them and to treat them as if they were a Divine emissary.
-For obviously this is how Abraham understood Adonai wished him to treat ALL men on His behalf.
+For obviously this is how Abraham understood Adonai (his Friend) wished him to treat ALL men on His behalf.

 Observation#5.
 Water was fetched and the feet of the three strangers were washed.
 Abraham had his honored guests rest under the Oak Tree of Mamre while he provided them bread and provided them a sumptuous meal.

 Observation#6.
 It is in the midst of Abraham’s acts of hospitality to strangers and under the Oak Tree that the promise of the miracle birth of Isaac was given.
-The Angel of Adonai promised: “I will surely return to you at this time next year; and behold, Sarah your wife will have a son” Sarah was 89 years old at this time.
-One year later as promised, on Tishri 15, “Laughter” (יִצְחָֽק-Isaac) was born.
+The Angel of Adonai promised: “I will surely return to you at this time next year; and behold, Sarah your wife will have a son.”
+Sarah was 89 years old at this time.
+In the next year as promised, on Tishri 15, “Laughter” (יִצְחָֽק-Isaac) was born.
 Isaac’s miracle birth was a sign that the Messiah would come into the world as a result of a miracle birth, for “nothing is impossible” for Adonai.

 The Hachnasat Orchim of father Abraham.

 Observation #7.
 From the Hachnasat Orchim of father Abraham we learn about what kind of kingdom the Holy One desires to be set up here on earth.
 The radical hospitality of Abraham will one day be practiced on a global scale.
 This dual ministry of hospitality and reconciliation of all the men, women and children of the world to G-d and one another will create a model Commonwealth of Israel that will live up to the expectations of Messiah’s kingdom prayer.

 The blessedness of being Rich in Adonai.